akrost/CarND-TrafficSignClassifier/README.md

 ### 2. Exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 The graph shows a histogram of all classes in the three datasets.
-The blue line shows the distirbution for the training set, orange shows the validation set and green shows the testing set.
+The blue line shows the distribution for the training set, orange shows the validation set and green shows the testing set.

 ![Histogram of classes per dataset][histogram]